When is the deadline for applying through ERAS?

 What about International Medical Graduates (IMGs)?

-We accept the best qualified applicants to our program, regardless of the medical school they attend.
+We accept talented, qualified applicants to our program, regardless of the medical school they attend.
 For IMGs, we require at least 1 month of hands-on US clinical experience.
-We also require IMGs to have graduated from medical school within 3 years of applying to our residency program.
-What we certainly require is an understanding of the medical language and the basics of the American medical system so that the transition to internship can be as rapid and smooth as possible.
-We are only able to accommodate J1 visas.
+We also recommend IMGs to have graduated from medical school or have had clinical experience within 3 years of applying to our residency program.
+An understanding of the medical language and the basics of the American medical system is necessary so that the transition to internship can be as rapid and smooth as possible.
+We are only able to accommodate J1 visas per our GME policies.

 Do you offer externships or observerships?

-Unfortunately, at this time we do not offer these options.
-If you're an international medical graduate please visite our International Medicine Programs Office.
+We do not offer these options through the residency program.
+If you're an international medical graduate, please visit the GW International Medicine Programs Office.
 They currently offer various opportunities for international medical graduates.

 How are our residents evaluated?